Veternum/MyTown-Trickster-Game-Website/README.md

 ## Overview

 This repository contains the files and resources for the **MyTown Trickster Game Website** project.
 This project was developed as part of a university assignment, where I was tasked with creating a multi-page game website for a fictional game company.
-The website is fully responsive and includes interactive elements, custom form validation, and a polished UI/UX design created in Figma.
+The website is responsive and includes interactive elements, custom form validation, and a polished UI/UX design created in Figma.

 ## Figma Design